Should You Remove Above-Ground Tree Roots in Austin, TX?

 Exposed roots mainly become a problem if they present a tripping hazard.
 If you have young ones, you certainly don’t want them to trip over those roots and fall.
 Above-ground roots also make it tough to do landscaping around the tree.

 If too many roots are exposed, it can spell trouble for the tree.
 Foot traffic and the elements can damage the roots, eventually killing the tree.
+In severe cases where root damage threatens tree stability, you may need professional tree removal services in Austin to prevent property damage.

 The Best Solution: Mulch Application